vmakarov28/Alpaca-Stock-Trading-Bot/README.md

 - **Live & Paper Trading**: Executes real market orders during market hours, includes real-time regime detection, and sends email alerts for every trade plus daily summaries.
 - **Performance Graphing**: Shows three lines — **Day Trading equity curve (blue)**, **Buy-and-Hold (green)**, and a dashed red **Initial Cash breakeven line** — so you instantly see when you're in profit and how alternative stratigies preform.

+---

-## How It Works
+### How It Works

 The Alpaca Neural Bot follows a three-stage process: **training & backtesting** first, then **live trading**.

 ### 1. Training & Backtesting Phase
 1. **Data Collection** — Downloads years of 15-minute historical bars from the Alpaca API (with smart caching and retries).
 2. **Feature Engineering** — Calculates 31 technical indicators (RSI, MACD, ATR, ADX, Bollinger Bands, volume profile, multi-timeframe data, etc.) plus sentiment.
 3. **Model Training** — Trains an LSTM + Multihead Attention neural network on GPU for each symbol.
-Also builds a Hidden Markov Model (HMM) for market regime detection and an XGBoost ensemble.
+Also builds a Hidden Markov Model (HMM) for market regime detection and an XGBoost ensemble on CPU for voting style decision making.
-4. **Automated Optimization** — Runs up to 15 full training attempts, backtests each one, and automatically keeps the best-performing models per symbol.
+4. **Automated Optimization** — Runs repeated full training attempts, backtests each one, and automatically keeps the best-performing models per symbol.
-5. **Realistic Simulation** — Performs detailed backtesting with ATR-based stops, trailing stops, volatility filters, pairs trading, transaction costs, and 50,000 Monte Carlo simulations.
-Generates a clear equity curve graph comparing your strategy to Buy-and-Hold.
+5. **Realistic Simulation** — Performs detailed backtesting with ATR-based stops, trailing stops, volatility filters, pairs trading, transaction costs, and Monte Carlo simulations.
+Generates a clear graph comparing Day Trading to Buy-and-Hold.

 ### 2. Live Trading Phase
 Once the best models are ready: